asterionacademy/asterion.github.io/swift-arm.md

 ## Ubuntu ARM Instillation

 ### Download
-Ubuntu ARM is distributed primarily as as server.
-Which means it doesn't install a GUI.
+Ubuntu ARM is distributed primarily as as server, which means it doesn't have GUI automatically as a part of its package.
 If you want a GUI (you do) you will need to continue to the next instructions after you have downloaded and installed Ubuntu ARM.
 [Download Page](https://ubuntu.com/download/server/arm)

-### GUI
+### Install GUI
 After you  have installed Ubuntu ARM (Server), you will need to run the following command to install a desktop GUI.

 > sudo apt install ubuntu-desktop

+Now that you have a GUI, you can login and use the Terminal app.

 ### Store
 If you want the store to be avilable, you can run this installer as well.
 It is not necessary.